 The CDN is a network of servers that are dispersed at geographically different locations.
 Each of these servers contains a copy of your website.
 When your customer requests a webpage, this network delivers content that is fetched from the nearest server.

-A CDN generally takes at least 60% of the load off of your origin server, which in turn gives a significant boost to your Page Load Speeds.
+A CDN generally takes at least 60% of the load off of your origin server, which significantly boosts your Page Load Speeds.

 #3 Image Optimization

-The images on your shop page are one of the heaviest elements on them.
-In spite of that, most of the top websites display multiple images of the same product that showcase its different angles and colors – and rightly so.
+The images on your shop page are among the heaviest elements on it.
+In spite of that, most of the top websites display multiple images of the same product that showcase its different angles and colors—and rightly so.

 After all, high-quality product images play a huge role in enabling conversions.
 That being said, these very images could also play a huge role in slowing down your website, unless they’re optimized.
 You need to make sure that all the trivial images, graphics, and design elements are bottled out.